What is the Role of Education in the Age of Automation?

 Education, as an institution, was born as a direct consequence of industry needs.
-As technology advanced, right from the time of the steam engine and first textile mills, so did the need to adapt the way work was organised.
+As technology advanced, from the time of the steam engine and first textile mills, the way we organised work evolved.
 The Industrial Revolution moved production from people’s homes and into factories, where processes were standardised and benchmarked.
 The demand for standardised skills therefore exploded and institutional education was born to supply that demand.

 In the early 1900s, the first mass-manufactured, affordable car was born – the Ford Model T. Henry Ford and Frederick Taylor designed the assembly line by adding machines to mechanise processes and to minimise and standardise movement of workers – in order to maximise efficiency and output.
 Although a necessity at that time, this system skewed the focus of education away from purposeful, curiosity-driven learning and more towards a training system that equips students to fulfil standardised jobs.

 A century later, industries are now transitioning from closed-systems with scarce, siloed information to open-systems with information and processing abundance.

 In an age of information abundance, how should education evolve?

 In their book, “How Google Works”, Eric Schmidt and Jonathan Rosenberg argue that the focus of businesses should be to create an environment that nurtures and enables smart creatives with technical knowledge, business savviness and a hands-on approach.
 Consequently, their hiring decisions place higher emphasis on candidates’ abilities to learn and adapt, rather than their specialised knowledge alone.